Heart and Vascular

 What are the treatments for AFib?

-Surgical ablation requires open heart surgery and is generally reserved for patients who don’t get better with other treatments or are having cardiac surgery for another reason.
+Surgical ablation requires open heart surgery and is generally reserved for those who don’t get better with other treatments or are having cardiac surgery for another reason.

-Because AFib patients are at increased risk of developing blood clots that can lead to stroke, your doctor may prescribe blood-thinning medications to prevent clotting.
+Because people with AFib are at increased risk of developing blood clots that can lead to stroke, your doctor may prescribe blood-thinning medications to prevent clotting.

-Lastly, for both patients with AFib and those looking to reduce their risk of getting it, maintain a heart-healthy lifestyle that includes:
+Lastly, for both people with AFib and those looking to reduce their risk of getting it, maintain a heart-healthy lifestyle that includes:

 • Regular physical activity (at least 30 minutes of moderate exercise on most days)